How to Calculate Diameter of a Binary Tree (Naïve vs Optimized Approach Explained)

 What Is The Diameter Of A Binary Tree?
 Read Below

-Now, it is time to discuss the Diameter of Binary Tree.
-To find the Diameter of a Tree, we have to use the Longest Paths concept.
+Now, it is time to discuss the Diameter of a binary tree.
+To find the Diameter of a Tree, we have to use the longest path concept.
 In simple words, the length of the Longest Path between any Two End Nodes will be used as the Diameter of the tree.

 You Have To Mark The Difference: The Longest Paths are calculated from the Root to the End Node of any subtree.
 But in this case, the longest path between the Left Subtree End Node and the Right Subtree End Node will be considered as the Diameter of a Binary Tree.